richryan/richryan.github.io/README.md

 This describes the process of creating a page
 (see the documentation in the [Hugo Academic documentation](https://sourcethemes.com/academic/docs/managing-content/)).
+Content is currently drawn from the `content/post` directory.

 - Add `index.md` to the directory `content/posts` directory.
 - The `posts` directory should